caemuller/Makima-Plushie-Simulator/README.md

 P, O: Switch between the projections (a legacy from the lab, and it glitches the skysphere).

 ## Game:
-The objective of the game is to CRUSH the gnomes.
+The objective of the game is to SMASH the gnomes.
 Accompanied by an ABSURD environment.
 And with some friendly little balls.